 - Lyndsey Huntley (RE co-ordinator)

-- Nicola Noble (SLT)
+- Nicola Noble (SLT and CLM/CW co-ordinator)

 - Mandy Lowery (RE Link governor)

 Primary RE Co-ordinator Job Description

 To be responsible to the Headteacher and colleagues for the monitoring of teaching, assessment and planning of Religious Education based on the development of the children at each stage.
 Monitoring occurs in order to support staff and should include classroom observation, book scrutiny, planning and discussion with pupils.